 How did work get into Digital Operations?

-To begin with, we classified work in to a number of categories; Project Requests, Feature Requests, Service Requests (I want something) and Incidents (it’s broken).
-Once work was classified it was dealt with either by Jira (Project Requests, Feature Requests) or RemedyForce (SaaS based IT Service Management tool).
-We also created high level epics that allowed us to break down work in to smaller tasks and to then associate them with our customers.
+To begin with, we classified work into a number of categories; Project Requests, Feature Requests, Service Requests (I want something) and Incidents (it’s broken).
+Once work was classified it was dealt with either by Jira (Project Requests, Feature Requests) or RemedyForce (SaaS-based IT Service Management tool).
+We also created high-level epics that allowed us to break down work into smaller tasks and then associate them with our customers.
 Within Jira we also enabled the time-sheeting functions so the teams could estimate time for each task and then, once completed, they could put actual time spent on that task so their time if required could be capitalised.

 Why Kanban?

-It has definitely been an iterative approach, where we have taken the elements of Kanban that suited the way we worked.
-That said, we have not been afraid to change the approach if it was not working.
-For example when we first started we initially held daily stand ups but that soon changed to every other day and, eventually, changed to having them at the beginning and end of the sprint only.
-We do however run 2 weekly sprints so the team have a known period of time to complete work.
+It has been an iterative approach, where we have taken the elements of Kanban that suited the way we worked.
+That said, we have not been afraid to change the approach if it is not working.
+For example when we first started we initially held daily stand-ups but that soon changed to every other day and, eventually, changed to having them at the beginning and end of the sprint only.
+We do however run 2 weekly sprints so the team have a known time period in which to complete the work assigned.
 Kanban also gives our customers (being the Product Managers) some certainty of delivery times.

 When adopting any methodology it must be a case of rigour without the rigmarole #agile #kanban